Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 In any case, we recommend that you check with your bank before leaving if your card is activated abroad (not Europe) and what the limit for cash withdrawals is.

-Take money back
+Take money back with you

-Running NPR is not allowed.
+Exporting NPR is not permitted.

 Money trekking